 Before Stonewall, there were by conservative estimates at least 60 homophile or gay rights groups operating.
 According to NACHO, in 1970 there were 143 "homosexual or gay groups" operating in the United States and Canada.
 After Stonewall, the number of LGBTQIA+ groups proliferated so rapidly it becomes difficult to keep track.
 However, just a year after Stonewall, there were upwards of 1500-2000 LGBT+ liberation groups in the United States, and many more internationally.
+While the term "homophile" eventually fell out of use, there were notably a number of organizations who continued to employ this term even into the 1980s.

 Some examples of U.S. homophile organizations organizing before Stonewall (Not a comprehensive list):